-Ashbourne’s Geography teacher Jerry Evans brings a wealth of knowledge, experience and enthusiasm to the subject inspiring students to engage in lively and stimulating classroom discussions.
+Ashbourne’s Geography teacher Selina Rand brings a wealth of knowledge, experience and enthusiasm to the subject inspiring students to engage in lively and stimulating classroom discussions.

 Students are encouraged to address pressing issues of the day like global energy use, climate change and creating a sustainable relationship between people and the environment, as well as to understand the physical nature of the Earth.

 Documentaries, newspaper articles, interactive graphics and statistical sources are just a few of the wide range of visual and multimedia resources used to enhance students’ learning.

 Exploring and carrying out research in places of outstanding beauty and interest like the Lake District and the Portuguese Algarve are real highlights for students on the course.

 Why study Geography?

 “Where we come from, what we do, what we eat, how we move about and how we shape our future are all directly the province of the geographer.
 More than ever we need the geographer’s skills and foresight to help us learn about the planet — how we use it and how we abuse it.”
 Michael Palin

 Geography is not only about huge tectonic plates smashing together to create awesome mountain ranges, volcanoes spewing out molten lava that fertilises the land, ice rivers that carve through rock, deserts that were once under water and the vast under explored realms of the sea.

 It is also about people, plants and animals and how they interact with their environment.
 Our ability to produce sustainable food sources and energy, how we use the land, dispose of waste, prevent animal and plant extinction, cope with disease, share resources and manage human migration are just are few of the global challenges geographers can help solve.

 Exploring these issues and developing creative ways to deal with them requires excellent observational, analytical, interpretative and predictive skills – invaluable to many other areas of study and life.